VirtuslabWorkshops/terraform-workshop/labs/Lab01.md

 1. Create environment using CLI stored in [deployBasicInfra](/scripts/deployBasicInfra.sh)
    - you will find application files in <repoName>/application/

-2. Once environment is set, validate if it's working by openening URLs
+2. Once environment is set, validate it by opening URL you got at the end

 ## Deployment with terraform